-- Required system behavior: The response page may be corrupted on client-side.
+- Required System Behavior: Response page may be corrupt on client-side.
 Load balancer no longer receives heartbeat message from service and removes it from service pool after 2s of missed messages, or on next request sent to the service.
-A page reload will be routed to alternate service by load balancer and page will be correctly displayed on client-side. - Response measure: On client-side page refresh, client state and display contains state after last transaction.
+A page reload will be routed to alternate service by load balancer and page will be correctly displayed on client-side. - Response Measure: On client-side page refresh, client state and display contains state after last transaction.
 Time for re-routed refresh is equivalent to "standard" refresh (<1 second 95% of the time, <3 seconds 99% of the time).